 - 5. Are there related crimes?

-1. How does California law define “vehicular manslaughter while intoxicated”?
+1. What is “vehicular manslaughter while intoxicated”?

 A prosecutor must prove the following to successfully convict a defendant under this statute: